2026 SUMMER STEAM CAMPS

 Safety First:

 We take physical safety and emotional safety very seriously.
-Children are supervised at all times, our staff are background checked, and we have a zero tolerance for bullying of any type.
-We respect and affirm EVERY child, parent, and teacher, and will not tolerate any form of prejudicial or demeaning comments, jokes or actions.
-Children like adults do have disagreements and our staff work to resolve those in a caring and responsible way.
-Our goal is to provide an environment where children feel accepted, are assisted to get to know each other, feel welcome, and involved in their own learning.
-We use Tribes Education to encourage that behavior.
-In the morning and afternoon, each classroom participates in activities that encourage inclusivity, build community, and develop social/emotional growth.
+Children are supervised at all times and we have a zero tolerance for bullying of any type.
+We respect and affirm EVERY child, parent, and counselor, and will not tolerate any form of prejudicial or demeaning comments, jokes or actions.
+Children like adults do have disagreements and our staff work to resolve those conflicts in a caring and responsible way.
+Our goal is to provide an environment where children feel welcome and accepted, are assisted to get to know each other and make friends, and to be actively involved in their own learning.
 Please let us know at any time if you have concerns.
-We strive to be NUT-FREE.
-Please do not bring nuts or peanut butter sandwiches to camp.
-We frequently have campers with severe nut allergies and even tiny amounts can cause life-threatening or anaphylactic reactions.

 Inclusivity: